 Quinoa comes in 3 colors: black, red, and white.
 Nutritionally, they are nearly identical, even though they taste differently.
 Red and black quinoa have a chewier texture than white, which is the least bitter.
 White quinoa, like Viva naturals, is the fastest-cooking quinoa, which was why we preferred it over other colors.
 Rainbow or tri-color quinoa was not preferred because of the different cooking times needed for each color of quinoa.

 Quinoa is as a gluten-free grain; however, there can be some cross-contamination, making it unsafe for celiac patients.
 One study that looked at 15 strains of quinoa found that two actually contained measurable levels of gluten.
 For our rankings, we preferred products that were certified gluten-free, as to avoid any complications.

+Quinoa is a seed that is rich in fiber, antioxidants, and micronutrients.
 Technically classified as a seed, quinoa is a rich source of antioxidants, trumping grains like rice and barley while scoring even higher than cranberries.
 (1)

 Since it’s usually prepared and eaten in the same way, it’s considered a whole grain and has an impressive nutritional profile.
 The nutty, crunchy texture makes it a good alternative to cereal, and it’s also gluten-free.

 Along with buckwheat and amaranth, quinoa is sometimes referred to as pseudo-grain or pseudo-cereal.
 The tiny oval-shaped seeds are usually yellow, but may be pink or black, with taste ranging from sweet to bitter; the bitter seeds are highest in antioxidants.

 Quinoa is often boiled and served as a side dish, but it can also be sprouted, popped like corn kernels, or even used as a baby food.
 (2)